SomePogProgrammer/SomePogProgrammer/README.md

 ### Self-Taught | Full-Stack Web Developer

-I Have 5+ Total Years of Programming Experience, before I used to do Game Development, Game Desgin & Game UX/UI, and my first ever programming language was: **Lua**, which in my honest and totally unbiased opinion is far better than Python in many ways.
+I Have 5+ Total Years of Programming Experience,
+I currently am a Full-Stack Web-Developer using the Full-Stack JS framework, Next.JS, before I used to do Game Development, Game Desgin & Game UX/UI, and my first ever programming language was: **Lua**, which in my honest and totally unbiased opinion is far better than Python in many ways.